juliatan/django-rest-api/README.md

   - In our `profiles_api` app, create a `urls.py` file.
   - In `urls.py`, be sure to import `include` from `django.urls`.
 This allows us to include other app URLs into our root.
   - Add a URL to the list.

+### Serializer

+- Provided by Django REST framework.
+Allows us to easily converts data inputs into Python objects and vice versa.
+- In our `profiles_api` app, create a `serializers.py` file.
+- Our serializers should specify the fields we want to accept from the client.
+Similar to Django forms.
+They also take care of validation rules that are required for the fields.
+- Hook this up to our APIView in `profiles_api/views.py`.
+- Check it works by going to http://localhost:8000/api/hello-view/ and testing it out through the browsable API.